SOUTHERN HIGHLANDS ACCOMODATION, CONFERENCE & WEDDING VENUE

 The Fitzroy Inn is one of the oldest and finest examples of Early Australian Settler’s Establishments circa 1836.
 Located only one hour from the centre of Sydney by car, and 2 hours by train.

 Set on the edge of a rural town, this charming Victorian colonial building with its wrap-around verandah opened as the Fitzroy Inn in 1836.
 First of all it was established as a guest house in the State to provide rooms, and also sold liquor.

-Today, the Fitzroy Inn continues that hospitable tradition and recently reopened as a country inn with a fine restaurant, set amidst five acres of tranquil, terraced gardens with a stream flowing through it.
-The estate is situated amongst the rolling hills of the Southern Highlands on an acreage dotted with century-old oaks overlooking Alexandra Mountain.
+Today, the Fitzroy Inn continues that hospitable tradition, and as a result, has reopened as a country inn and wedding venue.
+Set amidst five acres of tranquil gardens with a stream flowing through it, and dotted with century-old oaks, it is certainly an estate to visit.

 The Fitzroy Inn is the perfect venue for your Southern Highlands Wedding.
 Set on 5 picturesque acres featuring the historic Oaklands House and the Grand Marquee.
 Furthermore, the state boasts country gardens and boutique accommodation.
 The Fitzroy Inn is your ideal Southern Highlands Wedding Venue, and is located in the foothills of Mt Gibraltar.

 The Cellar kicthen has been described by historians as ‘the finest example’ of a convict-era built kitchen remaining in Australia.
 Futhermore, the ‘water-well’ hand-cut into the shale below the building, is a truly remarkable work of convict masonry and craftsmanship.
 Another feature is the convict cell that held prisoners on their way to Berrima Gaol, it retains the original iron shackles.